AlexMercedCoder/petadoptionapp/README.md

     console.log(response.data.animals);

 ```
 In this code block I take the text from the button and insert into the API call.
-Petfinder using an API key so has its own API interface that is dependent on the AXIOS JS library.
-Earlier in the code an object is declared with the key and secret key to create the "pf" object with has the authorization to make API calls.
+Petfinder'a API uses an API key so has its own API interface that is dependent on the AXIOS JS library.
+Earlier in the code an object is declared with the key and secret key to create the "pf" object with has the authorization token to make API calls.

-PF.animal.search is a method that allows you request animal data and pass an object as a query.
-Unfortunately this only allows me to query the first level of the response so location data which an object within the object can't be queried in this method and using a traditional API endpoint doesn't work since I don't know how to request and pass the authorization token in that manner.
+PF.animal.search is a method that allows you to request animal data and pass an object as a query.
+Unfortunately this only allows me to query the first level of the response object so location data which is an object within the response object can't be queried in this method and using a traditional API endpoint doesn't work since I don't know how to request and pass the authorization token in that manner.

 Via interpolation I pass through the text of a button into the query so I don't have to replicate the function for different queries.